TradeZero Rating:

 TradeZero Trading Rating

-PDT rule: You can avoid the pattern-day trading rule in an account with TradeZero Bahamas.
+PDT rule: It’s possible to circumvent FINRA’s pattern-day trading rule inside an account with TradeZero Bahamas.

-Leverage: TradeZero Bahamas offers up to 6:1 leverage for day trading.
+Leverage: TradeZero Bahamas has a maximum of 6:1 leverage for day trading.

-Routing fees and rebates: With TradeZero America, you can get rebates for trades that add liquidity.
+Routing fees and rebates: With a TradeZero America account, it’s possible to earn rebates on trades that add liquidity.

 Other Services